-16 mber of locations where plants and/or erations/offices of the entity are situated Location Number of plants No. of offices Total National Not applicable 407 407 International Not applicable 2 2 17 Ma rket served by the entity a.
+16 Number of locations where plants and/o operations/offices of the entity are situated Number of plants National Not applicable 407 407 International Not applicable 2 2 17 Market served by the entity a.
 No. of locations National (No. of States) 26 International (No. of Countries) 2 b.
-What is the contribution of exports as a percentage of the total turnover of the entity?
-0.05% c.
-A brief on types of customers PEL Group offers lending services to professionals/SME customers, among individuals.
-A large cross-section of the Other than above, the wholesale ar Individuals, Institutional Investors and g others.
-Salaried inc retail customers belong nd alternatives funds o dividuals also include gs to Tier 2/Tier 3 locat e cash salaried ions.
+What is the contribution of exports as percentage of the total turnover of the entity? c.
+A brief on types of customers PEL Group offers lending services to a mix of individuals, including salaried / self-employed professionals/SME customers, among others.
+Salaried individuals also include cash salarie individuals.
+A large cross-section of the retail customers belongs to Tier 2/Tier 3 locations.
+Other than above, the wholesale and alternatives funds divisions also serve High Net Wort Individuals, Institutional Investors and Corporates.